AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Refer to the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for release related updates.

+## April 2°21 {#april-2021}

+A new section has been on how to work with Adobe Experience Platform Sources and Destinations to share data between Campaign Classic and Adobe Real-time Customer Data Platform (RTCDP).
+[Read more](../../integrations/using/get-started-sources-destinations.md)

 ## March 2021 {#march-2021}

 The [Get started with SMS section](../../delivery/using/sms-channel.md) has been reorganized and improved.
 You can now learn how to [configure the SMS channel](../../delivery/using/sms-set-up.md), [create a SMS](../../delivery/using/sms-create.md), [send and track SMS](../../delivery/using/sms-send.md) in dedicated sections.